How To Manipulate Narcissists (10 Covert Ways To Exploit Them)

 If they hesitate or delay, you can use their words against them.

 “Hey, you said you can take any day off for me.
-Take tomorrow off and help me with finishing this assignment.”
+Take tomorrow off and help me finish this work.”

 They will be irritated as hell, but they will do it out of fear of being exposed as a liar.